 • 2 eggs

-• 3/4 cup salted shelled, chopped pistachios
+• 3/4 cup chopped salted pistachios

-• 3/4 tsp ground green cardamom
+• 3/4 teaspoon ground green cardamom

 Instructions

-• Add the pistachios, cardamom, and vanilla extract.
-Mix with a spoon until combined.
+• Finish the dough.
+Add the pistachios, cardamom, and vanilla extract.
+Mix with a spoon until combined, then stir in the flour mixture until just combined.

 Video